Standardized Interpretable Fairness Measures for Continuous Risk Scores: Experiments

 \subsection{UCI Adult}

 Moreover, we used the UCI Adult dataset ($n=32561$) to train three different scores that predict the probability of the income being above 50k\$.
 Again, we choose \emph{sex} as the protected attribute and \emph{female} as the expected discriminated group.
 As before, a logistic regression was trained including (\emph{logR}) and excluding (\emph{logR (debiased)}) the protected attribute \emph{sex}.
-Moreover, an XGBoost model (\emph{XGB}) was trained with the complete feature set.
-The logistic regression achieved an AUROC of 0.895 with and of 0.892 without the protected attribute, the XGBoost model achieved an AUROC of 0.923 on the testset.
+Moreover, an XGBoost model (\emph{XGB}), was trained with the complete feature set.
+XGB is known as one of the best performing methods on tabular data~\cite{DBLP:journals/corr/abs-2106-03253}.
+The logistic regression achieved an AUROC of 0.898 with and of 0.897 without the protected attribute, the XGB model achieved an AUROC of 0.922 on the testset.
 Resulting biases are shown in Table \ref{adult-table}, with the lowest bias in bold.

 Removing the protected attribute from the model input improves all biases of LogR except $\bias_{\text{ROC}}$ but separation biases are still against female while the calibration bias of the debiased model is predominantly in favor of female.
 XGB outperforms the logistic regression model that was trained on the same data in terms of fairness.
-In most cases, the bias of the XGB model is even smaller than the bias of logR (debiased).
+In half of the cases, the bias of the XGB model is even smaller than the bias of logR (debiased).
 Here, due to the high sample size, all biases are statistically significant.
-We see a difference between $\bias^{\mathcal{U}}$ and $\bias^{S}$ that is due to the skewed score distributions on the imbalanced dataset (appendix Fig. C1-C3): in general rate differences in the range of low scores are weighted higher for $\bias^{S}$ as they effect more people (appendix Fig. C4-C5).
+We see a difference between $\bias^{\mathcal{U}}$ and $\bias^{S}$ that is due to the skewed score distributions on the imbalanced dataset (appendix Fig. C1-C3): in general rate differences in the range of low scores are weighted higher for $\bias^{S}$ as they effect more people (Fig. \ref{adult-WEO-U-and-S}).
 Note that $\bias_{\text{ROC}}$ is in favor of female persons: Looking only at groupwise ROC curves ($\bias_\text{ROC}$) suggests an advantage for females.
 However, female persons experience lower true- and false positive rates at every possible threshold that is chosen independently of the group, as $\bias^S_{\text{EO}}$ and $\bias^S_{\text{PE}}$ clearly show.